-If you want more about Crime Prevention, we would encourage you to contact one of the Crime Prevention Officers:
+If you want to learn more about Crime Prevention, or a Residential Security Survey, we would encourage you to contact one of the Crime Prevention Officers:

 Identity Theft is the fastest growing crime in the United States.
 Hardly a week goes by that our officers don't take at least 1 Identity Theft-related report.

 Identity Theft is the theft of personal information, which may include a name, address, date of birth, Social Security number, or mother's maiden name, which is then used for financial gain by the thief.
 This can be done in a number of ways, but the more common methods include opening credit/charge accounts, buying cars, applying for loans, renting apartments, setting up utility or cell phone service; all in the victim's name without their knowledge.